AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-data-sync.md

 * a value (from Dynamics 365)
 If the field name, comparison, and value evaluates to true for a given record, then the record will be propagated to Adobe Campaign.

 You can choose how these filters are evaluated by setting the input labeled **[!UICONTROL Choose the filter comparison operator]**.
-If you choose **and**, all of the filters must be true for a record to get propagated to Campaign.
+If you choose **And**, all of the filters must be true for a record to get propagated to Campaign.
 If you choose **Or**, the record will get propagated if any of them evaluate to true.

 The option **[!UICONTROL Do you want to delete records in ACS that will be filtered out from Dynamics 365?]** controls whether you want records that have filtered out to be deleted from Campaign.
 If you select **No** then the records will remain in Adobe Campaign.
 Select **Yes** to have them deleted by the integration logic.